gem5/gem5/util/github-runners-vagrant/README.md

 **Note:** This script assumes "VAGRANT_HOME" is set to the CWD.

+## Improving stability

+Occasionally GitHub runner services, or VMs, go down.
+This is often silent and usually only noticable from going to the GitHub repo page "settings" -> "actions" -> "runners" and observing the status.
+When the VMs or the service stop working they need restarted.
+To do so you can sun `./vm_manager.sh`.
+This will cycle through the VMs and execute a `vagrant up` command.
+This does one of three things depending on the state of the VM:

+1. If the VM is down this will bring the VM back online and start the GitHub runner service.
+2. If the VM is up but the GitHub runner service is down, this will start the GitHub runner service.
+3. If the VM is up and the GitHub runner service is running (i.e., everything is fine) then this does nothing.

+Given there is no harm in running this command frequently, we recommend setting up a cron job to automatically execute `./vm_manager.sh` every few hours.

 ## Troubleshooting

 ### The default libvirt disk image storage pool is on the wrong drive